airbus/scikit-decide/README.md

 #### a.
 Full installation (recommended)

-Make sure you are in the "scikit-decide for Python" root directory and install with Pip:
+Make sure you are in the "scikit-decide" root directory and install with Pip:

     cd YOUR_LOCAL_PATH_TO_GIT_CLONED_SKDECIDE
     pip install .[all]